- Bats Left, Throws Left

 - Height 6' 2", Weight 185 lb.

-Shannon Ekermans has been a regular of the South African national team since he was 18.
+Shannon Ekermans has played for the South African national team for over a decade, since he was 18.

 Ekermans allowed 12 runs in 2 1/3 innings for the South African entry in the 2004 World Junior Championship, going 0-2.
 He was 0 for 7 at the plate.